 - Works with an E27 screw base

 - Need to buy or have a base

 - Not strong enough for multiple

 7. Shengsite UFO Plant Grow Light

-This is a very lightweight and compact grow light for plants that is very popular because it covers a broad range of plant growth stages, and the light is also very easy to set up and use.
+This is a very lightweight and compact light that is very popular because it covers a broad range of plant growth stages, and the LED grow light is also very easy to set up and use.
 It has a 13-inch diameter size in a circular shape, and the light will give you up to 50,000 hours of use.
 You can have it on for 16 hours at a time and get effective heat dissipation when you plant it within eight inches of your plant.

 The red light to blue light ratio is 3:1, and this will help support seed germination and growth, and it also supports mature flowering.
-This grow light for plants is excellent for any hobbyist gardener, and it’s a nice addition to your toolkit for indoor gardening.
+This LED grow light for plants is excellent for any hobbyist gardener, and it’s a nice addition to your toolkit for indoor gardening.
 Depending on your needs, this setup can cover up to 18 square feet of plants on a single light, and it’s very lightweight.